LaserHydra/Backpacks/README.md

 o.grant group default backpacks.gui
 ```

-Players can click that button to open their backpack.
+Players can click that button (next to their belt) to open and close their backpack.
 They can also run the `/backpackgui` chat command to hide or show the button.
 If you want to disable the button by default, so that players have to enable it explicitly, you may do so in the configuration.

+Alternatively, instead of enabling the GUI button in this plugin, consider using the [Backpack Button](https://umod.org/plugins/backpack-button) plugin for more advanced functionality.

 ## Commands